cooperative-computing-lab/cctools/.github/PULL_REQUEST_TEMPLATE.md

 ## Proposed changes

-Please describe your changes and what sub-software are affected by these changes (e.g., taskvine, poncho).
+Please describe your changes and what sub-software are affected (e.g., taskvine, poncho).
-Please mention relevant issues or other pull requests if appropriate.
+Please mention relevant issues or pull requests if appropriate.

 ## Types of changes